Lena Andersson (singer)

-Lena Marianne Andersson (born 11 April 1955, Fritsla, Västergötland) is a Swedish singer, scoring several hits in the early 1970s.
-Andersson was signed at 17-years-old as a Polar recording artist in 1971.
-Benny & Björn of ABBA wrote a song for her which placed third in the 1972 Swedish Eurovision selection contest.
+Lena Marianne Andersson (born 11 April 1955) is a Swedish singer, scoring several hits in the early 1970s.
+Andersson was signed at 15 years old as a Polar recording artist in 1971.
+Benny & Björn of ABBA wrote a song for her which came third in the 1972 Swedish Eurovision selection contest.
 Andersson also recorded as a backing singer for ABBA.

 Biography

 Early life

 Andersson was born in April 1955.
 At age seven, she moved with her parents to Halmstad and was enrolled in first grade for the spring semester.
 She was given a guitar at the age of 12 and discovered a love of folk music, adopting a vocal style similar to that of Joan Baez and Judy Collins.
 Lena collaborated with her best friend Pia, a lyricist, and in December 1970, she sent seven songs with guitar accompaniment to the Janne Forsell school as part of an admissions application and after some of her music made its way to radio, she came to the attention of manager Stig Anderson.
 In January of that year Lena went to Stockholm, accompanied by her father, to train and she did a live recording on the program Midnight Hour where she met Stig Anderson in person, leading to an offer to produce an LP.
 The LP was recorded by Lena at age 15 during winter break in 1971, accompanied by, amongst others, guitarist Janne Schaffer and pianist Jan Boquist.